yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 [Jedi: Fallen Order](https://en.wikipedia.org/wiki/Star_Wars_Jedi:_Fallen_Order) is a singleplayer action RPG.
 Given it was published by EA, the makers of the Battlefront 2 atrocity, and in the Disney era, my expectations weren't high, but during the month of its release I happened to watch a friend - a [Dark Souls](dark_souls) loyalist - play it and he compared it to [Sekiro](sekiro) minus a lot of the things I hated about that game.
 I saw that his claims were accurate, and so I ended up playing it on his installation in 2019 December.

-The comparison to Sekiro is astonishingly accurate.
-The game's combat system borrows all of Sekiro's great ideas, while removing most of the trial and error.
+The comparison to Sekiro is very accurate.
+The combat system borrows all of Sekiro's great ideas, while removing most of the trial and error.
 And most importantly, Fallen Order has no consumables, so there's no loss of items when you die!
 Although they do still treat experience in the Dark Souls way.
 I'll put my discussion of the game first and story at the bottom.

 <h1 class="good">Mechanics</h1>